openvswitch/ovs/Documentation/intro/install/general.rst

 - GNU wget.
 Version 1.16 is known to work.
 Earlier versions should also work.

+- netcat.
+Several common implementations are known to work.

 The ovs-vswitchd.conf.db(5) manpage will include an E-R diagram, in formats other than plain text, only if you have the following: